graemeo/graemeo.github.io/_drafts/unit-test-with-python.md

 ```

 ## Let's get started

 In the previous section, you would have created a few empty Python files.

-In calculator.py, it would look something like as a starting point:
+In **calculator.py**, it would look something like this as a starting point:

 ```python